What do postnatal doulas do?

-Emotionally, they can: reflect on a couple's birth experience and explore a mother's feelings about what she has just been through, listen to couples as they voice their thoughts about their baby's needs, be alongside couples as they talk through their emotions and feelings during their transition to parenthood, direct couples to sources of further emotional and mental health support.
+Emotionally, they can: reflect on a couple's birth experience and explore a mother or birthing person's feelings about what she/they have just experienced, listen to couples as they voice their thoughts about their baby's needs, be alongside couples as they talk through their emotions and feelings during their transition to parenthood, direct couples to sources of further emotional and mental health support.

-Practically, they can: help a couple feel on top of household management, take away the stress of getting behind on tasks, preserve a couple's babymoon so they can concentrate on being with their baby, allow a mother space and time to recover by looking after her baby for a while, nourish a mother with food and hydration, provide physical comfort to a mother who may be suffering from postnatal pain or discomfort.
+Practically, they can: help a couple feel on top of household management, take away the stress of getting behind on tasks, preserve a couple's familymoon so they can concentrate on being with their baby, allow a mother/birthing person space and time to recover by looking after her/their baby for a while, nourish a mother/birthing person with food and hydration, provide physical comfort to a mother/birthing person who may be suffering from postnatal pain or discomfort.

 Postnatal doulas can offer daytime sessions, nighttime or around the clock support.